15-Kamal/KutiraKushala/README.md

 ## Features
-- **Authentication**: Sign in with Email or Phone (OTP). i.e Email-kamalp1450@gmail.com Password-Kamal@12 #use it Or Register your details.
+- **Authentication**: Sign in with Email or Phone (OTP). i.e Email-kamalp1450@gmail.com Password-Kamal@12 #use it or Register your details.
 - **Showcase**: Browse different micro-factories in various categories like Craft, Agarbatti, Food, and Textile.
 - **Registration**: Register your own business to reach more buyers.